prashanthtr/DSGenerator/README.md

 >> "recordFormat": The format of the output parameter records in string (e.g., "params", "sonyGan", "Tfrecords")

 >> "paramRange": Normalized(Norm) or Natural(Natural) ranges for parameter interpolation.

-	Examples of Interpretations:
+Examples:
-	- Norm: Map from 0 to 1 to 400 to 600 in natural range
+* Norm: Map from 0 to 1 to 400 to 600 in natural range
-	- Natural: Map from 400 to 600 to 400 to 600 in natural range
+* Natural: Map from 400 to 600 to 400 to 600 in natural range
-	- Norm: Map from 0 to 1 to 0.4 to 0.6 which is 400 to 600 units in natural range.
+* Norm: Map from 0 to 1 to 0.4 to 0.6 which is 400 to 600 units in natural range.
-	XX: ALl ranges have to be within the synth description
+  * XX: ALl ranges have to be within the synth description
-	XX: Use synthInterface to get ranges of current synth parameters.
+  * XX: Use synthInterface to get ranges of current synth parameters.

 # WRITEUP